-The Company's financial instruments include cash, accounts payable and directors loans.
+The Company's financial instruments include cash and accounts payable.
 Cash is classified as FVTPL.
-Accounts payable and directors loans are classified as other financial liabilities.
+Accounts payable is classified as other financial liabilities.
 The carrying value of these instruments approximates their fair values due to the relatively short periods to maturity of these instruments.